- Home

 Regular exercise is important for maintaining healthy cholesterol levels.

-Research has revealed that aerobic exercise can aid healthy weight loss and reduce LDL cholesterol levels.
-One study found that when a person lost a kilogram of body weight, their LDL cholesterol was also reduced by about 0.8 mg/dL.
+Research has revealed that aerobic exercise can support healthy weight loss and reduce LDL cholesterol levels.
+One study found that when a person lost a kilogram of body weight, their LDL cholesterol also reduced by about 0.8 mg/dL.

 Unlike medications used to treat high cholesterol levels, aerobic exercise can be an easier (and more enjoyable) way to control cholesterol – and it doesn’t bring a list of possible side effects.

-If you haven’t found a form of exercise that you enjoy, head over to the fitness and exercise section of our website.
+If you haven’t yet found a form of exercise you enjoy, head over to our fitness and exercise section.
 Here, you’ll find guides on everything from cycling and walking to dance, Pilates, and Tai Chi.
-Or browse the fitness classes running on Rest Less Events.
+Or, you could check out the fitness classes over on Rest Less Events.

 4. Say no to smoking

-Research shows that people who smoke tend to have lower HDL (good cholesterol) levels than non-smokers.
+Research shows people who smoke tend to have higher triglyceride (TG) levels than non-smokers.
 According to Heart UK, quitting smoking causes HDL cholesterol levels to increase rapidly and reduces the risk of a heart attack or stroke almost immediately.
 And, one year after quitting, the chance of having a heart attack is halved.

 Quitting smoking also has various other health benefits, including higher energy levels, improved breathing ability and circulation, and a reduced risk of lung cancer.